AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-52606-troubleshooting-order-pickup-notification-error.md

 ## Issue

-An error message *Your order is not ready for pickup* is displayed on the screen when the user clicks *Notify Order is Ready for Pickup*.
+An error message *Your order is not ready for pickup* is displayed on the screen when the user clicks **[!UICONTROL Notify Order is Ready for Pickup]**.

 <u>Prerequisites</u>: